cortex-lab/phy/docs/plugins.md

 class FeatureHistogramView(HistogramView):
-    n_bins = 100  # default number of bins
-    x_max = .1  # maximum value on the x axis (maximum bin)
-    alias_char = 'fh'  # provide `:fhn` (set number of bins) and `:fhm` (set max bin) snippets
+    """Every view corresponds to a unique view class, so we need to subclass HistogramView.""" n_bins = 100  # default number of bins x_max = .1  # maximum value on the x axis (maximum bin) alias_char = 'fh'  # provide `:fhn` (set number of bins) and `:fhm` (set max bin) snippets